GRAINS-Wheat up 6% after Russia quits Black Sea pact; corn, soy firm

 By Julie Ingwersen

-CHICAGO, Oct 31 (Reuters) - U.S. wheat futures jumped 6%, hitting a two-week high, and corn rose more than 1% on Monday as Russia's withdrawal from a Black Sea export agreement raised concerns over global supplies.
+CHICAGO, Oct 31 (Reuters) - U.S. wheat futures jumped 6%, hitting a two-week high, and corn rose 1.6% on Monday as Russia's withdrawal from a Black Sea export agreement raised concerns over global supplies.

 Soybeans followed the trend, with the most-active January SF3 contract setting a one-month top.